lyledean1/flutter_whisper.cpp/README.md

 [Click here to see my talk at Fluttercon 2023 on using Rust with Flutter](https://www.droidcon.com/2023/08/07/supercharging-your-flutter-apps-with-rust/)

+Tested with Flutter version 3.13.6 and Rust version 1.73.0

 Runs on:
 - [x] iOS
 - [ ] Android